Fairness, not Emotion, Drives Socioeconomic Decision Making: Materials and Methods

 Firstly, the participant was asked a few preliminary questions to gauge their understanding of the ultimatum game paradigm being explored.
 Only one participant was excluded after showing some prior knowledge regarding this.

 During the experiment, each participant played three-hundred and sixty (360) trials, which were segmented into twenty (20) blocks.
 A short break was provided between consecutive blocks, and a mandatory two-minute break was given after every ten blocks.
-This is too short to be considered as a paragraph. \\ The offers (coming from the virtual proposers) were based on three different ratios: $20:80, 30:70 \text{ and } 40:60$, each favouring the proposer.
+The offers (coming from the virtual proposers) were based on three different ratios: $20:80, 30:70 \text{ and } 40:60$, each favouring the proposer.
 The actual offer was generated by uniformly sampling three intervals: $15-24, 25-34 \text{ and } 35-44$, where the amount of money to be divided was \rupee 100 (Table 1).
 As mentioned earlier, the facial expression of the proposer could be one of the following: ``Happy," ``Disgusted," and ``Neutral".
 In each block, each of the nine (9) permutations of the three offer ratios and three emotional expressions was iterated twice (Figure 1 (a) and (b)).

 Each trial began with a fixation cross at the center of the screen for a jittered time span (750, 1000 or 1500 ms).
 Following this, the face of the proposer was presented for 1000 ms. After that, the proposer's offer was displayed in textual format.
 In this screen, the participants had 2000 ms to respond by pressing the left or right arrow key, thus ending that particular trial.
 If no response was recorded within the stipulated time, the trial was labelled as a ``miss" and was later excluded from further analysis.
 Trials thus rejected comprise approximately $0.7\%$ of the entire data.\\ The response-key correspondence was randomized across trials to avoid association bias.
 The trial ended in a blank screen that remained for 750 ms. After each block, participants received feedback on their net earnings for that block.
 Following to the experiment, participants filled out an Attractiveness Rating Questionnaire, rating the expressionless photos of the proposers they played against on a scale of 1 to 10.
 In the end, participants received an endowment of \rupee 100 and a bonus amount proportional to their total score in the game.